 This is done is by removing the ceiling drywall and inserting anything from R-13 to R-20 fiberglass insulation in the empty space.
 Invariably, you need to work around obstacles, like electrical wires and recessed lights that extend into the ceiling.
 New ceiling drywall is installed.
 Prior to priming and painting, one option that helps absorb some sound: spraying on ceiling texture, otherwise known as cottage cheese or popcorn ceiling texture.

-One advantage to this method is unrelated to the noise issue: heating and cooling are better segregated between the rooms, saving energy and money.
+One advantage of this method is unrelated to the noise issue: heating and cooling are better segregated between the rooms, saving energy and money.
 On the downside, it is an incredibly invasive, dirty, and slow way to minimize sound between floors.